December 25, 2013

 (We're not talking about cider or any other kind of vinegar, just the white variety.)

-2. Clean fruits and vegetables when you get home from the grocery store.
+1. If you’ve recently burned dinner, you can remove any lingering smoky odor by boiling a cup of vinegar and a cup of water for 15 mins.2.
+Clean fruits and vegetables when you get home from the grocery store.
 There is usually sprays, waxes or just some critters on your produce, so when you get it home, fill the sink with cold water and 1 cup of vinegar and put in all your produce items.
 The vinegar cuts through a lot of the sprays and waxes, and hopefully and critters will drown.
 Let sit up to an hour, and then rinse everything and put away.

 3. Garbage disposal cleaning with vinegar cubes keeps disposals clean and odor free.
 Vinegar cubes are made by filling an ice tray with a mixture of 1 cup of vinegar and enough water to fill the ice tray and then freezing it.
 Run the mixture through the disposal, and then flush it with cold water for a minute or so.